-On 25th of May 2018, the new General Data Protection Regulations (GDPR) will come into force.
+On the 25th of May 2018, the new General Data Protection Regulations (GDPR) will come into force.
 European Union GDPR is the most important change regarding data privacy ever happen in the history of the internet.

 Many Internet services have been scrambling to get in compliance with the new standards — and Google is no exception.
-As Analtify is famous Google Analytics plugin for WordPress we did some dramatic changes in our plugin to make your site GDPR compliance.
+As Analtify is a famous Google Analytics plugin for WordPress we did some dramatic changes in our plugin to make your site GDPR compliance.

 Steps to turn on Anonymous IP

 - Go to Analytify Settings -> Advanced Tab.

 The latest version of Analytify has user opt-out feature through which user can exclude itself from Google Analytics tracking.
 To create a user opt-out button simply add this shortcode where needed:

 By today Google Analytics change the data retention policy and from 25 May 2018 Google Analytics automatically set your data retention to 26 months.

 From Google Analytics, you can set the data retention time from 14 months, 26 months, 38 months, 50 months, or never expire user and event data.

 - Click on “Data Retention” under “Property Settings -> Tracking info“.

 - Here you can set a data limit.